||You will be happier, healthier, and those around you will think better of you

 Research has shown that older members are drawn to home churches because they are devout Christians who desire deeper, more intense relationships with God and other church members.
 Younger members who are drawn to home churches are those who are interested in faith and spirituality but uncomfortable with traditional forms of church.

-The church represented in the New Testament is a Home Church, a biblical church.
+The church represented in the New Testament is a Home Church,

 Christians who meet together in homes usually do so because of a desire to return to early Church style meetings as found in the New Testament.
 The New Testament shows that the early Christian church exhibited a richness of fellowship and interactive practice that is typically not the case in conventional denominations.
 They believe that Christians walked closely with each other and shared their lives in Christ together.
 Others believe that the early church met in homes due to persecution, and home meetings were the most viable option to the early adopters of Christianity.